gtoff/RAP_CHALLENGE_2025/README.md

 * A .world file modeling your household environment to be used in Gazebo;
 * The launchfile(s) to start the simulation and the robot interaction;
 * Any other required source code to implement the requested functionality;
-* A README.md describing the repository, its installation and usage
+* A README.md describing the repository, its installation and usage;
+* The PDF / PPT + eventual videos of the final presentation

 During the final lecture you are expected to give a 15 min presentation and demo (part of the grading) including:
-* what goals you managed to complete
+* What goals you managed to complete;
-* for each goal what were your main difficulties, which alternatives you tried, and how you finally decided to implement it
+* For each goal what were your main difficulties, which alternatives you tried, and how you finally decided to implement it;
-* a live or recorded demo
+* A live or recorded demo

 ## Further hints